 Emergency Tenant Protection Act of 1974 (ETPA)

-This is the law that provides for rent stabilization in the City of Kingston, and Nassau, Rockland, and Westchester counties.
+This is the law that currently provides for rent stabilization in the City of Kingston, and Nassau, Rockland, and Westchester counties.
 For a building to be covered by ETPA, it must be located in a municipality that adopted the Emergency Tenant Protection Act.
 See Fact Sheet #8.

 Fair Market Rent

 The fair market rent is the rent charged the first stabilized tenant after the vacancy of a rent controlled tenant, subject to challenge in a Fair Market Rent Appeal.
 See Fact Sheet #6.

 Fair Market Rent Appeal

 A challenge to the first rent stabilized rent after rent control which must be filed within 90 days after the tenant receives the initial apartment registration.
 See Fact Sheet #6.

 A course of action intended to force a tenant out of his or her apartment or cause a tenant to give up rights granted to the tenant by the Rent Stabilization or Rent Control Laws.
 No owner, or owner's representative, may interfere with a tenant's privacy, comfort or quiet enjoyment of the tenant's apartment.
 See Fact Sheet #17.

 Heat and Hot Water